 Hard money credit questions come up a lot for us.
-Most people are surprised that we’re not concerned about tax returns, DTI, or verifiable income and we have no minimum credit score to make a loan.
+Most people are surprised that we’re not concerned about tax returns, DTI, or verifiable income to make a loan.

 Big banks weigh their risk based on the borrower, their income, credit and ability to pay.
 Hard money lenders like Little City Investments have the flexibility to place the emphasis on the real estate asset instead.